Best Activities for Boys at Walt Disney World

 Caitlin Goodwin from Typically Twitterpated

 I have a family travel blog called Typically Twitterpated, featuring two young boys (and their younger sister).
 We travel all over the U.S., but have visited Walt Disney World often since our first son was five weeks old.
 He has Autism Spectrum Disorder, so we have a unique take on navigating the theme parks.
-Follow our travels on Twitter, Pinterest, Instagram and Facebook.
+Follow our travels on Twitter, Instagram and Facebook.